brunorijsman/quantum-path-computation-element/README.md

 The application is able to request that these end-to-end entangled Bell pairs are generated at a specific rate, e.g. 10 Bell Pairs Per Second (BPPS).
-The job of the quantum path computation engine is to compute the route (e.g. A-B-C-D-Z) in such a manner that all paths are able to provide the requested "bandwidth" (in end-to-end BPPS) and also satisfy the other constraints.
+The job of the quantum path computation element is to compute the route (e.g. A-B-C-D-Z) in such a manner that all paths are able to provide the requested "bandwidth" (in end-to-end BPPS) and also satisfy the other constraints.

-The quantum path computation engine endeavors to compute the optimal set of path routes in the sense that the total amount of resources consumed on the network is minimized.
+The quantum path computation element endeavors to compute the optimal set of path routes in the sense that the total amount of resources consumed on the network is minimized.

 We currently only support point-to-point quantum paths that generate bi-partite entangled bell